Find out how WebAssembly works and why it's a big deal. You'll go from hand crafting bytecodes to writing a compiler for a toy programming language.

 The focus is on WebAssembly, not the finer details of parsing.
 The compiler is built in JavaScript, using Ohm, a user-friendly parsing toolkit.

-All the code you need is provided in the book.
+No compiler expertise is necessary; all the code you need is provided in the book.
 Everything proceeds step by step — in small, logical increments.

 The book is mainly targeted at experienced programmers.
 You don’t need to be an expert, but ideally you’ve been programming for a few years and are fluent in more than one language.
 For important topics that some readers might not be familiar with, we’ve included optional deep dive sections to get you up to speed.